 Marketers may express their opinions about the merits of vivisection and to raise awareness of the possible alternatives to animal research, but should not present their strongly-held opinions as fact if those claims are unproven (People for the Ethical Treatment of Animals, 22 March 2006).
 As long as a marketer presents a claim in a way which makes it sufficiently clear to consumers that a statement is a matter of opinion rather than a proven fact, the ASA is likely to consider such a claim, acceptable (Europeans for Medical Progress Trust, 7 November 2007).

 Anti-vivisection marketing should neither offend nor cause fear or distress.
 Marketers distributing material that features photographs of animals should carefully consider their audience.
 Door-drop leaflets with, for example, graphic photographs that could be seen by children may be unacceptable.
 Furthermore, marketers should ensure that photographs used are relevant to both the UK and medical research practice.
-The ASA previously Upheld a complaint about a circular, concluding that the depicted disemboweled monkey could offend and distress recipients.
+See our guidance on Animals and Fear and Distress for more information.

 Claims that state or imply that experiments are unregulated or that animal welfare is ignored are unlikely to be acceptable.